sd65/MiniVim/README.md

 `Shift Tab` | Unindent | Like Sublime
 `Ctrl F` | Find | Like Sublime, remember as **F**Ind `Ctrl H` | Search and Replace | Like Sublime
-`PageUp` | Move the line up | Usefull function so dedicated key (don't trust me ?
+`Ctrl G` | Search and Replace on the line | Useful when duplicating a line and editing the new one `PageUp` | Move the line up | Usefull function so dedicated key (don't trust me ?
 Try it.)
 `PageDown` | Move the line down | Same as above
 `Ctrl K` | Delete the whole line/block | Like in nano, inspired by Sublime too, remember as **K**ill the line